jaruizra/Autoinstall_Netgui_Windows/README.md

 # Help
-This is a personal project, that has been tested very little time, it will work, or maybe not, however I can assure it will not break window 🤣🤣😂.
+This is a personal project, that has been tested very little time, it will work, or maybe not, however I can assure it will not break windows 🤣🤣😂.
 You can try it without any issues, it should work just fine.

 Good luck ;)